RoForgeIDE/Libraries/README.md

 # Welcome to the Libraries Repository for RoForgeIDE
+> [!Note]

-## This repository is Activity maintained for adding roblox Methods, and other Things that roblox adds to sudio.
+> This repository is Activity maintained for adding roblox Methods, and other Things that roblox adds to studio.

 ### Contributions:
 > Want to contribute to the Development of Our Libraries?
 Feel free to fork, Open Pull requests or even open issues!